brambozz/bramplot/README.md

 ## New .fig format

 `bramplot` extends the `savefig` function with an extra format: `.fig`.
-This is reminiscent of the MATLAB functionality, and pickles the Figure object such that you can load it later and update your plot in, for instance, a separate script.
+This pickles the Figure object such that you can load it later and update your plot in, for instance, a separate script.

 ```py
 # Save a figure